 (Writing.)
 Dear Sala - They are moving me to another camp.
 Sometimes I think about all the things I've lost, but then I remember you, my Sala, my little enchantress, and my heart feels lighter right away, so much lighter!
-And then I see myself as happy as I have never seen myself before.
 Chaim Kaufman